ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 In closing - using synthetic facts like this can keep your ansible playbooks very clean, especially if you're supporting servers in multiple datacenters.

-> <sup>1</sup> I didn't realize at the time of writing that `ansible_all_ipv4_addresses` was available.
-That solves this specific issue, but the solution I came up with - synthetic facts - has further merit.
+> <a name="footnote1">1</a> I didn't realize at the time of writing that `ansible_all_ipv4_addresses` was available.
+That solves this specific networking issue, but I think synthetic facts bring much more to the table.

-> <sup>2</sup> I considered using `pre_tasks`, but that gets even more repetitive.
+> <a name="footnote2">2</a> I considered using `pre_tasks`, but that gets even more repetitive.
 The role offers one place to store all of the logic.
-I also considered populating `/etc/ansible/facts.d/*.fact` on the target server, but that just feels like I'm managing an agent for an agentless tool - the role keeps it agentless.
+I also considered populating `/etc/ansible/facts.d/*.fact` on the target server with the required information, but that just feels like I'm managing an agent for an agentless tool - the role keeps it agentless.